folio-org/stripes-cli/README.md

 ### `alias` command (work in progress)

-Create and persists aliases for demonstration purposes.
+Create and persists Webpack resolve aliases for use when building a platform.
 Sub-commands include `add`, `remove`, `list`, and `clear`.
-At the moment the CLI does nothing with this data, but the plan is to use it when generating virtual platforms outside of the APP context.
+These are applied automatically to builds in both app and platform contexts.

 Example:
 ```
 stripescli alias add @folio/users ./path/to/ui-users
 ```
+Note:  UI module aliases should not be used in production builds.
+As with yarn linking, a module aliased to a separately yarn installed repository will have no overlap for common dependencies, resulting in a larger bundle.

 ### `status` command